gavinvangent/generator-typescript/README.md

 This still needs more work, but will add a .gitignore file to your app to ensure the default files are not pushed to your git repo.

+It will add `pre-commit` to your devDependencies, and update the package.json with the pre-commit config.
+When asked if you want to overwrite the package.json file, select `y`.

 ### ReadMe

 ```sh